 - Refrain from Assuming: He did not make a song called "Young Hearts Be Free Tonight"; he did, however, make a song called "Young Turks" that has that line in the chorus.

-- Sexy Discretion Shot: A musical version occurs in "Da Ya Think I'm Sexy"; when the main characters are about to have sex, that's when the instrumental break plays.
+- Sexy Discretion Shot: A musical version occurs in "Da Ya Think I'm Sexy"; right after the main character brings his date to his apartment, we get treated to an instrumental break.
 The next verse starts with them waking up the next morning, making it clear what they spent that instrumental break doing...